azaat/RecSync-android/README.md

 #### Leader smartphone setup

-1. Upload calibration params on the leader smartphone [TODO: how-to and format]
+1. Upload calibration params on the leader smartphone as an XML file [TODO: how-to and format]
 2. Start a Wi-Fi hotspot.
 3. The app should display connected clients and buttons for recording control